zijing97/BA820-Fall-2021/README.md

 This class still uses Questrom Tools for the following:

 - Assignment submission and exams
-- Q&A via the forums
 - Annoucements
-- Forums/Discussion Board
+- Forums/Discussion Board here on Github

-## Schedule [CLEANUP]
+## Schedule

 Each class session is as follows (Boston-local time):